The activities are as follows:

 - Grading Rubric

-Tides are the rise and fall of ocean water levels, and they happen every day like clockwork.
-Gravity from the moon and sun drives the tides.
+Tides are the rise and fall of ocean water levels, and happen every day like clockwork.
+Gravity from the moon and sun drive the tides.
 There is a high tide and a low tide, and the average height of the tide is called the mean sea level.
-The mean sea level changes seasonally due to the seasonal warming and cooling of the ocean, and annually due to the melting of glaciers and a long-term trend of ocean warming.
-The scientific evidence shows that sea level is rising faster now than it has in the past.
+The mean sea level changes seasonally due to the warming and cooling of the ocean throughout the year.
+It also changes annually due to a long-term trend of ocean warming and the melting of glaciers.
+Scientific evidence shows that climate change is causing the sea level to rise faster now than it has in the past.
 As the climate continues to warm, it is predicted that the sea level will continue to rise.

-Salt marshes are plains of grass that grow along much of the ocean’s coast worldwide.
+Salt marshes are wetlands with plains of grass that grow along much of the ocean’s coast worldwide.
+These marshes are important habitats for many plants and animals, and protect our shores from erosion during storms.
 They grow between mean sea level and the level of high tide.
-Marshes flood during high tide, and are exposed to the air when the tide goes out.
-The health of a salt marsh is determined by where it sits relative to the tide (the “zone”) – a healthy marsh is flooded only part of the time.
+Marshes flood during high tide and are exposed to the air during low tide.
+The health of a salt marsh is determined by where it sits relative to the tide (the “zone”).
+A healthy marsh is flooded only part of the time.
 Too much flooding and too little flooding are unhealthy.
-Scientists wanted to know, can salt marshes keep up with current rates of sea level rise or will they loose their balance between high and low tides once sea levels are higher?
-How can this be measured?
+Because they are so important, scientists want to know if salt marshes will keep up with sea level rise caused by climate change.

 Featured scientist: James Morris from the University of South Carolina